quangv/docs/src/doc/reference/monaca_api/monaca_api_guide.rst

 Monaca REST API Guide
 =====================================================================

-Monaca REST APIs allow you build a Cordova app.
-You can also integrate it with other web services.
+You build a Cordova app using Monaca REST APIs.
+Monaca REST APIs can also be integrated with other web services.
 Once integrated, you will be able to use the same features existed in :ref:`Monaca Cloud IDE <monaca_ide_index>` or :ref:`Monaca CLI <monaca_cli_index>`.

 In this page, we will talk about how to integrate Monaca REST APIs with Node.js projects and their usage.